ShindouMihou/siopao/README.md

 - [x] `File.Writer(overwrite)`: returns a [`Writer`](#write-streams) of the file, creates the file if needed.
 - [x] `File.WriterSize(overwrite, buffer_size)`: returns a [`Writer`](#write-streams) with a specified buffer size of the file, creates the file if needed.

+all the `File` methods except the ones that opens a stream will lazily open the file, which means that we open the file when needed and close it immediately after being used, as such, it is recommended to use the streaming methods when needing to write multiple times to the file.

 ## read streams